Gender representation in video games: As supporting characters

 A number of games feature a female character as an ally or sidekick to the male hero.
 Some of them, like Ada Wong of Resident Evil and Mona Sax of Max Payne, were turned into player characters in later instances of their series.
 Alyx Vance, a supporting protagonist of Half-Life 2, was praised for her "stinging personality" and intelligence, developing a close bond with the player without simply being "eye candy".

 In 1998, Michigan State University analyzed 33 popular games for the Nintendo and Sega Genesis consoles.
 Collected data shows that only 15% of games had a female role as a protagonist or an active character.
 In 41% of games, there were simply no female characters, and in the rest they were assigned the role of victims or sexual objects.

-Jeroen Jannsz and Raynel G. Martis conducted research on the representation of gender within video games and of the 12 games that were examined, there were 22 characters to look at.
+Jeroen Jannsz and Raynel G. Martis conducted research on the representation of gender within video games; the 12 games examined included 22 characters.
 Two games did not have a second or supporting character in the intro cutscene: Splinter Cell focused exclusively on protagonist Sam Fisher, and Tomb Raider: Angel of Darkness focused exclusively on Lara Croft.
 The analysis showed a dominance of male characters in the games.
 Thirteen of 22 game characters (about 60%) were men.
 Among the leading characters there was an equal gender distribution (six men; six women), but supporting characters turned out to be seven men (70%) and three women (30%).
 A difference appeared between characters who had a leading part in the game and those in a supporting role.
 Jannsz and Martis stated that there is a depiction of a lead role being in a commanding position and the narrative being about them.
 This is consistent with masculinized traits such as leadership and independence that may be given to female characters along with sexualized attributes so they are "sexy" and appealing.

 As antagonists

 One of the first major female villains in video games was the Dark Queen in Battletoads (1991) and its sequels.
 SHODAN, an artificial intelligence with a female voice and a female face, was the main villain of the game System Shock (1994), praised as one of the most recognizable female characters in gaming.
 Another prominent classic female villain is Ultimecia, the main antagonist in Final Fantasy VIII (1999).
-Similarly, GLaDOS from Portal (2007), an insane computer with a female voice, was praised by critics as one of the best new characters of the 2000s.
+Similarly, GLaDOS from Portal (2007), a megalomaniacal computer with a female voice, was praised by critics as one of the best new characters of the 2000s.